Salon de Morte

 The European tradition of Salons was an Italian invention of the 16th Century, which subsequently flourished throughout the 17th, 18th and 19th Century when women invited artists and philosophers for discussion and exchange of ideas to the ‘Salon’ of their home.

-In similar fashion to the historical salon and literary circle, a contemporary salon has come into being, and while it’s presence is digital, it serves a similar purpose as its forebears’ have done.
-In this instance, the salon is metaphorically represented by the new business entity, “Salon De Morte: A literary collective”.
-The salon has a uniquely Australian presence and brings together like-minded individuals to disseminate and share ideas relating to the Fourth Way, the Work, and to spiritual growth and development in contemporary Western society.
-The business was conceived and founded by myself in 2022 and its corresponding digital presence was launched in 2023.
+In similar fashion to the historical salon and literary circle, a contemporary salon has come into being serving a similar purpose as its forebears’ have done.
+In this instance, the salon is also metaphorically represented by the new business entity, “Salon de Morte: A literary collective”.
+The salon has a uniquely Australian presence and brings together like-minded people interested in death literacy and spiritual growth and development in contemporary Western society.

-Salon De Morte also has a dedicated Facebook and Instagram page which showcase a monthly book relating to all things death, dying and the afterlife written by female authors from around the globe, and a weekly, ‘book of the week’.
-In the spirit of the first Salons of Europe and Italy, which served as opportunities for women to exchange ideas, receive and give criticism, read their own works and hear the works and ideas of other intellectuals, Salon De Morte serves as a platform to introduce a diverse and eclectic range of authors writing within an end-of-life context.
+Salon de Morte also has a dedicated Facebook and Instagram page curating a monthly book club relating to all things death, dying and the afterlife.
+In the spirit of the first Salons of Europe and Italy, Salon de Morte serves as a platform to introduce a diverse and eclectic range of authors writing within an end-of-life context.
 It is my hope that these books will generate discussion, invite readership and encourage our understanding of death, dying and spirituality in our post-modern culture.

 For further information email Dr Michele T. Knight at salondemorte@gmail.com or visit us at Instagram instagram.com/salondemorte/ or Facebook facebook.com/salondemort/